janwilmake/agent-friendly/README.md

 - see https://github.com/janwilmake/universal-mcp-oauth
 - see https://github.com/janwilmake/simplerauth-provider

+## Serve an OpenAPI

+[The OpenAPI Specification](https://www.openapis.org) allows describing your entire server functionality in a discoverable static file.
+[Here are some best practices](https://github.com/janwilmake/openapisearch/tree/main/docs/best-practices.md) to creating a great discoverable OpenAPI.

 ## Inform on different user flows

 API calls are often part of a bigger sequence of operations.
 Besides describing this in documentation and your OpenAPI, there's also the [Arazzo Specification](https://www.openapis.org/arazzo-specification) which allows you to define these sequences in a standardized way.